ShahemNezamEddin/Learning-dashboard/README.md

 ### Homework_detail
 - Redirect to the homework_detail page, and the user abel to edit and delete the homework.
 - The user sees the full homework.

+### Add More Content
+- Add More Content to book page.
+- Add More Content to wiki page.

 [Back to top](<#navigator>)